+Welcome to the 2019-20 school year!
 I’m excited to continue promoting reading and encouraging the students to achieve their AR goals as they return from their restful summer break.
-Below are thelibrary’s guidelines and some helpful resources to assist students/parents throughout the year.
+Below are the library’s guidelines and some helpful resources to assist students/parents throughout the year.

-The library is open from 8-8:35 each Tuesday and Thursday morning during tutoring time for students to work on projects and/or clear any library debts.
-However, the library is not the location for doing homework and hanging out in the morning.
+Each LA class will have its own library day/time every two weeks.
+The 5th graders will come to the library weekly.
+The library is open from 8-8:35 each Tuesday and Thursday morning during tutoring time and during the day for students to check out/return books, work on projects, and/or clear any library debts.
+The library is not the location for doing homework and hanging out in the morning or during Advisory period.
 Students must remain in the cafeteria during morning hours or attend tutoring unless they have been given permission to use the library for a specific reason.
 Printing is allowed in the library with librarian permission.
 Each student may come to the library during the day and passing period with permission from his/her teacher and with a library pass.
-If students use their passing periods for library time and end up tardy to class, they will receive consequences from their teacher.
+If students use their passing periods for library time and end up tardy to class, they will receive consequences from their teachers.

-Books within the library consist of topics, language, and issues addressing and attracting the average middle schooler.
+Most books within the library consist of topics, language, and issues addressing and attracting the average middle schooler.
 However, there are some upper grade level books (Young Adult) that may not be appropriate for all students within Grimmer.
 Each of these books is labled with a “YA” label.
-These books may address more adult themes, use adult language, and contain more mature content.
-These books will also be more challenging to read and understand.
-Therefore, I ask that if you do NOT want your student to check out the YA (young adult) books, please sign and return the bottom of this note, which will go home with your student(s) the first week of school.

 Please feel free to contact me with any questions or concerns throughout the school year.
 I’m excited to start another year and hope this year is successful for all Grimmer readers!